 - glandular fever — an illness caused by a virus that also gives you a sore throat and swollen glands

 - restless legs syndrome — when you have the urge to keep moving your legs at night

 - multiple sclerosis

-Making sure you have good quality sleep can help you manage fatigue.
+You should make sure you have good quality sleep to help you manage fatigue.
 Ensure you go to bed at the same time each night and stick to healthy sleep habits.

 Eating a healthy diet and doing regular physical activity will also help improve your sleep and lessen fatigue.
-Eat small, frequent meals throughout the day with plenty of fresh fruit and vegetables; avoid junk food; and try to avoid alcohol and caffeine since these can affect your sleep.
+Eat small, frequent meals throughout the day with plenty of fresh fruit and vegetables.
+Avoid junk food, and try to avoid alcohol and caffeine since these may affect your sleep.

 - Losing weight: if your body is carrying excess weight, it can exhaust you.
 It also puts extra strain on your heart, which can make you tired.
 Lose weight and you will feel much more energetic.